Immune Checkpoint Inhibitor Nivolumab in People With Recurrent Select Rare CNS Cancers

 Creatinine Clearance Range: Male: 90 - 130 ml/min; Female: 80 - 125 ml/min)

-22.214.171.124.1 Participants must be fully vaccinated for coronavirus disease 2019 (COVID-19) as defined by the Center for Disease Control guidance for patients who are immunocompromised.
-Participants must have received required vaccination(s) by the time of Step 2 registration and be considered fully immunized (typically 2 weeks after final vaccination) by the time of the initiation of treatment.
+Participants must have received required vaccination(s) and boosters (if applicable) by the time of Step 2 registration and be considered fully immunized (typically 2 weeks after final vaccination or booster) by the time of the initiation of treatment.

 You CAN'T join if...